Korogba/mathlibrary/readme.md

 ## MySql ##

 I have also uploaded the sql file from the database that I used in testing the application during development.
-You might have to find a way to add additional sample data because just a few users and books have been added (I must add majorly because you did not get me the list from the library as I requested).
+You might have to find a way to add additional sample data because just a few users and books have been added.
 From the administrator account, you can of course create new users/books and add them as you like.
 But this is tedious although adding them this way automatically saves them to the elasticsearch index as well.
 If you do find another way, kindly ensure that whatever is saved in the sql database is also saved in the elasticsearch index for consistency.
 If you like, you can make do with the little already saved.

 ## Miscellaneous ##

-I can assure you that this application will have bugs in it.
-I have not tested it extensively, so you will have to check it and let me know when it acts as it should not.
-The advantage of using this kind of repository is I can easily make changes and you just pull it in!
 Kindly note that the username for sign-in is the email address of the users and the default password is 'password'.